 Which is better, Botox© Cosmetic or fillers?

 Botox© Cosmetic injections and injectable fillers both work well for their on different types of wrinkles.
 If you are correcting crow's feet and forehead wrinkles, choose Botox© Cosmetic in most cases.
-For deep lines, folds, and hollows around the mouth, dermal fillers work best.
+For deep lines and folds around the mouth, as well as facial hollowing, dermal fillers work best.

 Which is better for wrinkle correction, laser skin resurfacing or fillers?

-Laser skin resurfacing and other resurfacing like Obagi peels and dermabrasion work well to combat numerous fine wrinkles all over the face that are due to aging in the skin.
+Laser skin resurfacing and other resurfacing like ZO Controlled Depth Peel and dermabrasion work well to combat numerous fine wrinkles all over the face that are due to aging in the skin.
 Deeper wrinkles require dermal fillers.

 When might I need a facelift or other surgery instead of facial fillers?